Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-additional-cluster-configuration.md

 1. To harden security, configure your cluster to use only Kerberos by disabling `AUTH_SYS` (without changing `AUTH_KRB5`).
 For example:

    {% include important.html content="Because it uses authentication based on a simple UID and GID passed over the wire in plain text, RPC `AUTH_SYS` is inherently insecure.
 In a trusted environment, `AUTH_SYS` might be sufficient for enforcing basic permissions and preventing good-faith actors from making mistakes.
-In all other cases, you must treat `AUTH_SYS` as if it provides _no security whatseover_." %}
+In all other cases, you must treat `AUTH_SYS` as if it provides _no security whatsoever_." %}

    ```bash
    $ qq nfs_modify_settings --disable-auth-sys